Origin of Heavy is The Head That Wears The Crown

-The original source of this phrase is not known, but William Shakespeare used it in his play, King Henry IV, with little modification, “Deny it to a king?
+The original source of this phrase is not known, but William Shakespeare used it in his play, King Henry IV, with little modification, as he wrote, “Deny it to a king?
 Then happy low, lie down!/Uneasy lies the head that wears a crown.”
-In Act III, Scene I, King Henry IV says these line to express t how tough his duty of kingship is, and how difficult it is to take such a serious responsibility, which constantly worries him.
+In Act III, Scene I, King Henry IV says these lines to express how tough his duty of kingship is, and how difficult it is to take such a serious responsibility, which constantly worries him.

-It implies someone with great responsibilities just like a king, who worries constantly.
-This phrase also means a person in the charge or leadership role has to take many responsibilities, and it is very tough job.
-These leaders could influence the people for doing right things, and they in turn could make them do wrong things.
-He expresses that crown is so uncomfortable and heavy that it does not let him sleep.
-Of course, he does not wear it in bed, but the pressure of leadership keeps him awake all the night.
+This phrase implies the great responsibilities borne by a king, who worries constantly.
+This phrase also means a person in charge, or in a leadership role, has to bear many responsibilities, and it is a very tough job.
+These leaders could influence people to do the right things, and they in turn could make them do wrong things.
+King Henry expresses that the crown is so uncomfortable and heavy that it does not let him sleep.
+Of course, he does not wear it in bed, but the pressure of leadership keeps him awake at night.

-We can easily find the wider use of this phrase in every field of life, including the literary world, politics, and businesses especially leaders and heads of the organizations use it on daily basis.
+We can easily find the wider use of this phrase in every field of life, including the literary world, politics, and businesses – especially being used by leaders and heads of organizations on daily basis.
 Since leaders are meant to serve others, they have a huge responsibility on their heads.
-People also use it in their everyday life.
-For instance a father, playing a role of a leader in his family might be saying to his children that he has huge responsibilities of their education and clothing.
+People also use it in their everyday lives.
+For instance a father, playing a role of a leader in his family, might say to his children that he has huge responsibilities for their education, care, and clothing.